Eric Robert Rudolph Fast Facts

 1981 - After his father Robert dies, Rudolph moves from Florida with his mother and siblings to Nantahala, North Carolina.

-1984 - Rudolph spends time at Church of Israel, a Christian Identity retreat in Schell City, Missouri.
+1984 - Spends time at Church of Israel, a Christian Identity retreat in Schell City, Missouri.

-1989 - Rudolph works as a self-employed carpenter in western North Carolina, eastern Tennessee and northern Georgia.
+1989 - Works as a self-employed carpenter in western North Carolina, eastern Tennessee and northern Georgia.

 July 27, 1996 - A bomb explodes in Atlanta's Centennial Olympic Park during the Summer Olympic Games, killing two.